Home for Global Students

 • Middle 50% ACT Composite: 34-36

-Vanderbilt is a “New Ivy” recognized by Forbes for strong graduate job prospects and highly selective admissions.
+Vanderbilt has the lowest university acceptance rate, “New Ivy” recognised by Forbes for strong graduate job prospects.
 Its inclusion signifies a shift in perceived institutional value, driven by its ability to offer good job prospects.
 This suggests selectivity is increasingly influenced by return on investment and career outcomes, beyond historical prestige.
-Applicants prioritize strong post-graduation employment, making Vanderbilt one of the most difficult colleges to get into due to its growing appeal and competitive admissions.
+Applicants prioritise strong post-graduation employment, making Vanderbilt one of the most difficult colleges to get into due to its growing appeal and competitive admissions.

 Brown University